edusporto/bf-interpreter/README.md

 # bf-interpreter
-Interpreter for the "Brainfuck" language written in C++
+Interpreter for the "Brainf*ck" language written in C++

 ## About
 This program assumes blocks of memory of 8 bits each.
 In the future, support for multiple